GustavoVaAsc/Lexer-Compilers-Team2/README.md

 > Literals Automata <br>
 ![Literals Automata](https://github.com/GustavoVaAsc/Lexer-Compilers-Team2/blob/main/AutomatasJFLAP/LiteralsAutomata.jpg)

+After the automata were defined and tested, we derive the regex (regular expressions) for each type of token based on their respective DFA (Deterministic Finite Automata.
+Allowing us to ensure that our logic remained consistent with the designed automata and followed the corresponding lexical rules.

 ## Results

 Mediante capturas de pantalla y una breve descripción seguida de la captura se presentan los resultados finales de su aplicación.